-This, of course, is the system defined in equation 22, and so this demonstrates its equivalence to a Galerkin projection using the POD basis functions.
-Similar arguments can be applied to all other terms in equation 21 to demonstrate their equivalence to Galerkin projections.
+This, of course, is the system defined in Equation (22), and so this demonstrates its equivalence to a Galerkin projection using the POD basis functions.
+Similar arguments can be applied to all other terms in Equation (21) to demonstrate their equivalence to Galerkin projections.

 3.2.
-Calculation of the eigenvalue from the reduced order eigenvector
+Calculation of the eigenvalue from the reduced-order eigenvector

-It now only remains to calculate the eigenvalue that corresponds to the reduced order eigenfunction for a given time step k.
-This can be calculated using the formulation in equation 10 and recasting each term in terms of the reduced order approximation.
-This is demonstrated first for the volume integral involving the fission cross-section (where it suffice to consider only one volume integral) which is given as, in the full approximation space.
-In this expression, the flux is replaced with its expansion of POD basis functions given in equation 20,
+It now only remains to calculate the eigenvalue that corresponds to the reduced-order eigenfunction for a given time step k.
+This can be calculated using the formulation in Equation (10) and recasting each term in terms of the reduced-order approximation.
+This is demonstrated first for the volume integral involving the fission cross-section (where it suffice to consider only one volume integral), which is given as,

-$$\int{V} \Sigma{f}(v)\phi(v,t) \,\mathrm{d}v, \tag{28}$$
+$$\int{V} \hat{v} \Sigma{f}(v) \phi(v,t) \, \mathrm{d}v, \tag{28}$$